- How Apple Watch backups work

 - Playlists, albums, and mixes that are synced to your Apple Watch, and your Music settings

 - The Siri Voice Feedback setting that controls when Siri speaks

 - Synced photo album (To see which album syncs, open the Apple Watch app, tap the My Watch tab, then tap Photos > Synced Album.)

 - Time Zone

-In general, the Apple Watch won't back up anything to your iPhone that's data-intensive or security-focused.
-Specifically, here's what Apple lists:
+In general, the Apple Watch won't sync anything to your iPhone that might pose a security issue.
+Specifically, that includes: